ibraheemosule/Mock-premierleague/README.md

 ## Getting Started <a name = "getting_started"></a>

-To get this project working on your local computer, you should install, Node.js.
+To get this project working on your local computer, Pull the docker image from [here](https://hub.docker.com/repository/docker/ibraheemsulay/mock-premierleague)
-The entry point of the application is the src index.ts

-### Prerequisites <a name = "prerequisites"></a>
+### Prerequisites <a name= "prerequisites"></a>

 Project was created with typescript, hence basic knowledge of typescript and javascript is a must Test was written in jest.
 Knowledge of jest it a must if the test files is to be altered.